MosesSupposes/Purescript-By-Example/text/chapter5.md

 An algebraic data type is introduced using the `data` keyword, followed by the name of the new type and any type arguments.
 The type's constructors are defined after the equals symbol, and are separated by pipe characters (`|`).

 Let's see another example from PureScript's standard libraries.
 We saw the `Maybe` type, which is used to define optional values, earlier in the book.
-Here is its definition from the `purescript-maybe` package:
+Here is its definition from the `maybe` package:

 ```haskell
 data Maybe a = Nothing | Just a